tbates/ESP/README.md

 # ESP
-files and wiki supporting development of the Edinburgh Social Panel (ESP)
+These are computing files and wiki documentation for the development of the Edinburgh Social Panel (ESP)